microsoft/pxt-calliope/docs/projects/timing-gates.md

 ## Building the gate

-The sensor is made by tapping two strips of fail on the cardboard as close as possible.
+The sensor is made by tapping two strips of foil on the cardboard as close as possible.

 Add two strips of double-sided tape on the cardboard.
 Remove the protective film.